craftablescience/sourcepp/FUTURE.md

   - Add support for v9+ DMX files
   - Add support for keyvalues2 and keyvalues2_flat formats
   - Add write support
-- `fgdpp`
-  - Perhaps add the ability to parse TeamSpen's additions to the format?
 - `gamepp`
   - Add a function to create instances of a game rather than just finding existing ones
     - When creating an instance of the game, attaching a console might be easier, or enabling -condebug,